Sabbatai Zevi: Early life and education

+Portrait of Sabbatai Zevi in Brockhaus and Efron Jewish Encyclopedia, 1906.

 Sabbatai Zevi was born in the Ottoman city of Smyrna, allegedly on Tisha B'Av, one of Judaism's fast days, during The Three Weeks in 1626.
-In Hebrew, Sabbatai means Saturn; in Jewish tradition, "the reign of Sabbatai," the highest planet, was often linked to the advent of the Messiah.
+In Hebrew, Sabbatai means Saturn; in Jewish tradition, "the reign of Sabbatai", the highest planet, was often linked to the advent of the Messiah.

 Zevi's family were Romaniote Jews from Patras.
 His father, Mordecai, was a poultry dealer in the Morea.
 During the Ottoman–Venetian wars, Smyrna became the center of Levantine trade, and Mordecai became the Smyrnan agent of an English trading house, achieving some wealth in the process.
 His sister, Orah Gadol, was a learned woman in her own right, well known among the Jews of Smyrna.

 Following the prevailing Jewish custom of the time, Sabbatai's father had him study the Talmud.
 He attended a yeshiva under the chief rabbi of Smyrna, Joseph Escapa.
 Studies in halakha (Jewish law) did not appeal to him, but Zevi did attain proficiency in the Talmud.
 At the same time, he was fascinated by mysticism and Kabbalah and was influenced by Isaac Luria.
 Practical Kabbalah, whose devotees used asceticism to communicate with God and the angels to predict the future and perform miracles, was especially appealing to him.
 As well as Luria's writings, he read the Zohar and practiced asceticism and Kabbalistic purification exercises called tikkunim.

 Personal history

 Influence of English millenarianism

 During the first half of the 17th century, millenarian ideas about the approach of the Messianic Age were popular.
 They included ideas about the redemption of the Jews and their return to the land of Israel with independent sovereignty.
-The apocalyptic year was identified by Christian authors as 1666, and millenarianism was widespread in England.
-This belief was so prevalent that Menasseh Ben Israel, in his letter to Oliver Cromwell and the Rump Parliament, appealed to it as a reason to readmit Jews into England, saying, "[T]he opinions of many Christians and mine do concur herein, that we both believe that the restoring time of our Nation into their native country is very near at hand."
+Christian authors identified the apocalyptic year as 1666, and millenarianism was widespread in England.
+This belief was so prevalent that Menasseh Ben Israel, in his letter to Oliver Cromwell and the Rump Parliament, appealed to it as a reason to readmit Jews into England, saying, "the opinions of many Christians and mine do concur herein, that we both believe that the restoring time of our Nation into their native country is very near at hand."

 As Sabbatai's father was the agent for an English trading house in Smyrna, he must have had business contacts with English people.
 His son may have learned something about Western millennial expectations at home.
-Scholars are still assessing how much influence English and Dutch Calvinist millenarianism had on the messianic movement that developed around Zevi's activities.
+Scholars are still assessing how much English and Dutch Calvinist millenarianism influenced the messianic movement that developed around Zevi's activities.